Introduction

 - Tile Adhesive – Choose a waterproof adhesive to secure tiles without compromising the seal.

-- Grout – Opt for a waterproof grout to fill gaps between tiles and prevent moisture penetration.
+- Grout – Opt for waterproof grout to fill gaps between tiles and prevent moisture penetration.

 DIY vs. Professional Waterproofing

-When it comes to waterproofing your bathroom, deciding between doing it yourself and hiring a professional can be tough.
-DIY waterproofing might seem like a cost-effective option, but it requires a good understanding of materials and techniques.
-If you choose this route, make sure to thoroughly research products and follow instructions to the letter.
-Mistakes can lead to leaks and costly repairs down the line.
+Deciding between DIY and hiring a professional for bathroom waterproofing can be challenging.
+DIY might seem cost-effective, but it requires understanding materials and techniques.
+If you choose this route, thoroughly research products and follow instructions carefully to avoid leaks and costly repairs.

 Budgeting for Unexpected Renovation Costs